Full-Form of EDI (Electronic Data Interchange)

 - Web EDI – This uses a standard internet browser for conducting EDI.

-- Mobile EDI – This is not much into use as of now due to mobile devices or the underlying security issues with them.
+- Mobile EDI – This is not much in use due to mobile devices or the underlying security issues with them.

 - EDI Outsourcing – This is also regarded as Managed Services, and it allows organizations to make use of external resources for managing their EDI environment daily.

-The two widely used standards of electronic data interchange are American National Standards Institute/Accredited Standards Committee X12 (ANSI ASC X12) – generic, and EDI for Administration, Commerce, and Transport (EDIFACT) – generic international.
+The two widely used electronic data interchange standards are American National Standards Institute/Accredited Standards Committee X12 (ANSI ASC X12) – generic, and EDI for Administration, Commerce, and Transport (EDIFACT) – generic international.

-- Standard Document Format – It is a type of standard format to which both the trading parties agrees and it does not require complicated software or hardware for accessing information.
+- Standard Document Format – It is a type of standard format to which both the trading parties agree, and it does not require complicated software or hardware for accessing information.

-- Translator and Mapper – Translator is used to converting raw data into more meaningful information while mapper is taken into use for creating conversion specifications.
+- Translator and Mapper – The translator is used to convert raw data into more meaningful information while the mapper is used to create conversion specifications.

 - Communication Software – It is used to transmit data and convert business documents such as invoices, purchase orders, etc. into a standard document format.

-- Communication Network- It offers a direct link between both the buyer and the seller who agreed upon exchanging business documents through electronic data interchange.
+- Communication Network offers a direct link between the buyer and the seller, who agreed upon exchanging business documents through electronic data interchange.

-- Retail Sector – It offers a structured way of maintaining and replenishing goods that are stocked at a retail outlet.
+- Retail Sector offers a structured way of maintaining and replenishing goods stocked at a retail outlet.

 - Manufacturing Sector – It offers a systematic way of in-time manufacturing and planning concerning material requirements.

 - Automobile Sector – It helps the automobile industry to keep its customers aware of the on-going product and pricing details throughout the purchase cycle.

-- Financial Sector – It helps the financial sector in replacing the labor-intensive activities on the collection and dispersion of payments through an electronic system.
+- Financial Sector – It helps the financial sector replace labor-intensive activities on collecting and dispersing payments through an electronic system.

-- Fewer Chances of Stock-Out, Cancellations, and Re-Worked Orders – It enables the companies to process business documents in real-time and that too with full accuracy.
-Thus, leading to fewer chances of stock-out, cancellations and re-worked orders.
+- Fewer Chances of Stock-Out, Cancellations, and Re-Worked Orders – It enables the companies to process business documents in real-time and full accuracy.
+Thus, leading to fewer chances of stock-out, cancellations, and re-worked orders.

-- Lower Costs – This helps in minimizing the costs of traveling, documentation, printing, storage, filing, reproduction, postage, etc.
+- Lower Costs – This helps minimize the costs of traveling, documentation, printing, storage, filing, reproduction, postage, etc.